Salary Definition: Hourly vs. Salary Pay

 Department of Labor Salary vs Hourly Definitions

-When it comes to understanding the Department of Labor salary vs hourly definitions, it’s based on how employee compensation is calculated.
+The Department of Labor's salary vs hourly definition is based on how employee compensation is calculated.
 Let´s take a closer look at what this means.

 Salaried Employees Defined